Yayoi Death Poem !!☹

 I saw my grandfather's shadow savoring stewed snail.
 That was his salty dinner.
 He must have spotted mine, too, wavering in the corridor, and heard the quiet shushing of my clogs, but he said nothing, nor did he turn around.
 I heaved open the door, unfastened the great, iron shutters before them, and went out.

 It was so dark when one was not looking directly at the sky that there appeared to be nothing in the entire world but sound.
 It was a new moon, and I could hardly even see the snow.
-The colichemarde was hidden in my sleeve, strapped to my bare forearm: a cold, clear message.
+The colichemarde was hidden in my sleeve, strapped to my bare forearm: an ice-cold message.
 With it, I walked all the way to the edge of the forest, and, there, under the warm and sharp perfume of the cypress, I waited for him.

 He did not move close to me.
 We faced one another.
 I suspected that he had a better view of my face than I did his because my eyes had always been poor.
 It would be impossible to say what altered then, either in his pose or his bearing, to suggest the humiliating and fateful question.
 I nodded only so that he would step forward.